CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

 ./gcc_cmaq54+_singlevm.csh |& tee ./gcc_cmaq54+_singlevm.log
 ```

-#### Add compile option to makefile to get beyond a type mismatch error
+#### Add compile option to makefile to get beyond a type mismatch error (note, this is only needed if you were using the gcc-11 compiler.
+SKIP this step.

 Add the following to the compile option: -fallow-argument-mismatch